 Founded in 1989 and housed in the Stanford Japan Center until 2006, KCJS is now based in the Fusokan building on the campus of Doshisha University.
 At Doshisha, KCJS students are full members of the university community and enjoy access to campus facilities and events.

 We are proud to offer a demanding and rewarding academic program that will help develop your Japanese language skills and provide opportunities to explore many aspects of japan, including its history, culture, art, religion and business practices.
-Our curriculum consists of intensive morning Japanese language classes and afternoon elective courses taught by accomplished faculty who are experts in their fields.
+Our curriculum consists of intensive morning Japanese language classes and afternoon subject courses taught by accomplished faculty who are experts in their fields.
 The third core component of our curriculum is the Community Involvement Project (CIP), a program that encourages you to venture beyond the four-walled classroom and into the community where you will use the Japanese language and be immersed in Japanese life.

 KCJS offers a wide-range of extracurricular activities, such as field trips, guest lectures, alumni panels, and language partner exchanges, in which you can participate alongside students from Doshisha and Kyoto University.
 During your stay in Kyoto, you will have the option to live with a host family or stay in an apartment or guest house.